Jeremy Pena Player Props: Astros vs. Cardinals

 Jeremy Pena At The Plate

-- He has homered in 12.5% of his games this year, and 2.9% of his plate appearances.

-- Pena has driven in a run in 20 games this season (27.8%), including eight games with more than one RBI (11.1%).
-He has also driven home three or more of his team's runs in one contest.
+- Pena has an RBI in 20 of 73 games this year, with multiple RBI in eight of them.
+He has also driven in three or more of his team's runs in one contest.

-- He has scored in 30 of 72 games this season, and more than once 7 times.
+- He has scored in 41.1% of his games this season, with more than one run scored in 9.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.